jlchiam/nodejs-api/README.md

 ## 1. Creating a project on GCP

 1. I went to GCP console and created a new project.
-2. Make sure to enable *Google Cloud Build API* and *Artifact Registry API* .
+2. Make sure to enable *Google Cloud Build API* .
 3. Go to Uli's github to fork the repo.
-Get the [link](https://github.com/jlchiam/nodejs-api.git)
+Get the [link] (https://github.com/jlchiam/nodejs-api.git)
+4. change directory to the nodejs-api directory

+    `cd nodejs-api`

-4. Return to GCP terminal and create the docker container.
+5. Return to GCP terminal and create the docker container.

     `docker run -d -p 8080:8080 u1ih/nodejs-api`